Step 1 : Write down what you know

 Step 2: Talk with your relatives especially older ones

-Quite often family stories are not recorded anywhere and valuable information is lost when an older relative dies.
+Quite often family stories are not recorded anywhere and valuable information is lost when an older relative dies.- oral recording or write down what they tell you

 - look at photos to get more information